Brian-Magnuson/nico/docs/design/overview.md

 - `Option`: A type that represents an optional value.
 - `Result`: A type that represents either a success or an error.
 - `Promise`: A type that represents a value that may be available in the future.
+- `Sptr`: A smart pointer that manages shared ownership of a value using reference counting.
+- `Wptr`: A weak pointer that holds a non-owning reference to a value managed by a `Sptr`.